cracos/test/monit.md

 allow localhost        # allow localhost to connect to the server and allow admin:monit      # require user 'admin' with password 'monit'
 ```
-Once you’ve configured it, you need to start the monit service to reload the new configuration settings.
+Once you’ve configured it, you need to start the monit service or reload the new configuration settings.
 ```vim
 $ sudo /etc/init.d/monit start
 ```